-- Enable-Enables or disables use of the view. - Show Only Active Jobs-Displays only active jobs. - Read Only Access-Disables the use of the stop, restart, and delete controls for managing jobs.
+- Enable-Enables or disables use of the view. - Show Only In Process Jobs-Displays only jobs that are currently running. - Stop | Start | Delete-Enables or displays the ability of the operator to manage jobs-stopping, restarting, and deleting them.

 Displaying/Hiding the Title and View Panels